adionpluto/NETWORKWALKS-B083-WK2-FOOTPRINTING-NETWORK-SCANNING/README(2).md

 - Inspect HTTP response headers using `curl`.
 - Detect Web Application Firewalls using `wafw00f`.
 - Enumerate DNS records using `dnsrecon`.
-- Identify the local IP address and subnet in Kali Linux.
-- Discover live hosts within an authorized network.
-- Determine the number of active hosts in a subnet.
-- Identify the IP addresses of discovered hosts.
-- Identify MAC addresses of hosts where available.
 - Use **Nmap** for network discovery and scanning.
 - Document the results obtained during the reconnaissance and scanning process.